rui-zhang-ocean/RSKtools/README.md

     - Add filename check to RSKopen
     - Fix bug with dbInfo 1.13.0
     - Add channel argument to RSKplotdata
+    - Fix bug introduced in 1.5.0 in RSKreaddata from dbInfo.version < 1.8.9.

 * Version 1.5.0 (2017-03-30)
     - Move salinity derivation from RSKreaddata to RSKderivesalinity